PetraHauk/My-App/README.md

 **Upload**

-Open [upload exersize](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/upload/) to view it in the browser.
+Open [upload assingment page](https://users.metropolia.fi/~petramha/WebSovelluskehitys/Viikko6/upload/) to view it in the browser.

 This does not work correclty